-During the year under review:-
+During the year under review: -

-- The Company has not made any provisions of money or has not provided any loan to the employees of the Company for purchase of shares of the Company pursuant to the provisions of Section 67 of Companies Act, 2013 and Rules made thereunder. - The Company has not bought back its shares, pursuant to the provisions of Section 68 of Companies Act, 2013 and Rules made thereunder. - The has timely payment to micro and small enterprises and payments to micro and small enterprise suppliers does not exceed forty-five days from the date of acceptance or the date of deemed acceptance of the goods or services as per the provisions of section 9 of the Micro, Small and Medium Enterprises Development Act, 2006. - The company is not paying any commission to its Directors.
-Only the Non Executive Independent Directors are entitled to the payment of setting fees for attending the meetings. - There was no revision of financial statements and Board Report of the company during the year under review. - There were no instances of any one time settlement executed between the company or any of its lenders, hence there is no requirement of disclosing the difference between amount of valuation done at the time of one time settlement and the valuation done while taking loans from banks and financial institutions along with the reasons thereof.
+- The Company has not made any provisions of money or has not provided any loan to the employees of the Company for purchase of shares of the Company pursuant to the provisions of Section 67 of Companies Act, 2013 and Rules made thereunder. - The Company has not bought back its shares, pursuant to the provisions of Section 68 of Companies Act, 2013 and Rules made thereunder. - The company has made timely payments to micro and small enterprises and payments to micro and small enterprise suppliers does not exceed forty-five days from the date of acceptance or the date of deemed acceptance of the goods or services as per the provisions of section 9 of the Micro, Small and Medium Enterprises Development Act, 2006. - The company is not paying any commission to its directors.
+Only the Non-Executive Independent Directors are entitled to the payment of setting fees for attending the meetings. - There was no revision of financial statements and Board Report of the company during the year under review. - During the year, the Company has not made any application and there are no proceedings pending under the Insolvency and Bankruptcy Code, 2016 (31 of 2016).

+• There were no instances of any one-time settlement executed between the company or any of its lenders, hence there is no requirement of disclosing the difference between amount of valuation done at the time of one-time settlement and the valuation done while taking loans from banks and financial institutions along with the reasons thereof.